Hug (folklore): Senses

+In Norse mythology

-In Scandinavian mythology, the hug refers to an individual's mental life, in some contrast to the soul, a term which carries more spiritual connotations.
-"Hug" is the Norwegian term; the Danish term is hu, the Swedish håg; Scandinavian languages have a word for soul that is cognate with the English.
+In Norse mythology, the hug is an individual's mental life, in some contrast to the soul, a term which carries more spiritual connotations.
 The hug is no simple concept and shows great variation, with different accounts and characteristics given in the literature from medieval literature to more recent folklore.
 It is central to the conception of magic, and can influence animate and inanimate objects.

-The hug manifests itself externally in a variety of possible forms; that of witches, for instance, sometimes took the shape of a cat.
+It is said that it, in a dream-like state, could leave the body and pass into a hamr, a manifested shape (a sort of shapeshifting).
+It can manifest itself externally in a variety of possible forms; that of witches, for instance, sometimes took the shape of a cat.

+In the story where Thor meets the giant Útgarða-Loki, they let their two servants compete against each other in speed.
+Thor's servant was called Þjálfi and Útgarða-Loki's was called "Hugi".
+When the start went off, Hugi stood still, but when Þjálfi was about to cross the finish line, Hugi suddenly rushed past, fast as lightning.
+Hugi was said to be the giant's thought (hug) and no one can run faster than thought.